 In 1992 Ermysted’s celebrated 500 years of excellence, in commemoration of the Quincentenary of the death of the Chantry School’ founder, Peter Toller.
 The year’s celebrations were marked by a visit from the Princess Royal on the 1 June.
 To commemorate the Quincentenary a Sports Hall was erected between the School and cricket pitch, opened on Speech Day 1994 by Sir Peter Yarranton, Chairman of the Sports Council. £350,000 was raised toward the cost of this venture through the generosity of pupils, teachers, parents, Old Boys, Governors and friends of the School, with the balance met from Foundation Funds.

-Founders’ Day is held annually on the last Saturday of the Autumn Term with a service held in Holy Trinity Church in Skipton commemorating the foundation of the School over five hundred years ago.
-In the evening there is an Old Boys’ Society Dinner and this year in excess of 100 former pupils (ranging in ages from 18 to 75) were in attendance.
+Founders’ Day is held annually in the Autumn Term with a service held in Holy Trinity Church in Skipton commemorating the foundation of the School over five hundred years ago.

 In 2001, the School was successful in a bid to the DfE to provide new CDT facilities and additional classrooms (designated for the English Department).

 Aided by additional finance available to Voluntary Aided schools, together with a generous donation from the Wolfson Foundation, the former CDT facilities were turned into two additional science laboratories.
 At the same time, four of the present six science laboratories underwent considerable refurbishment.